 How to orchestrate automated tests against a live SQL engine for this project?

 Considering the tests focus on asserting a specific behaviour (e.g. applying BDD), where SQL queries/commands are an essential part, isolating which might hurt the reliability of the project.
-And also, using in-memory DB providers would mask potential issues and discouraged by Microsoft.
+Also, using in-memory DB providers would mask potential issues and discouraged by Microsoft.

 The Gain